awedis/js-data-structures-algorithms/README.md

     - Stack is a linear data structure which follows a particular order in which the operations are performed.
 The order may be LIFO(Last In First Out) or FILO(First In Last Out).
 There are many real-life examples of a stack.
   - Linked List:
     - Linked List consists of nodes where each node contains a data field & a refernece(link) to the next node in the list.
+  - Queue:
+    - A Queue is a linear structure which follows a particular order in which the operations are performed.
+The order is First In First Out (FIFO).